|

 am posting a cheque for a T shirt tomorrow.

-Incidentally, I found
+Incidentally,

-have it, it's great.
+you have it, it's great.

 Many thanks for that little gem.